Jake has been a programmer ever since being bought a ZX Spectrum for Christmas at the age of eight.

 After reading Mathematics and Computation at Keble College, Oxford, he began his career as a tools programmer at Rebellion, and is credited on the infinitely successful Aliens vs Predator (1999) as well as GunLok (2000).

-He then looked for a more conventional job, which he partly found at Software Imaging (formerly Software 2000) where he slaved away over a hot gdb for many years debugging Windows printer drivers and their installation and uninstallation, before the company decided to do something interesting in which he could play a creative role.
+He then looked for a more conventional job, which he partly found at Software Imaging (formerly Software 2000) where he slaved away over a hot gdb for many years debugging Windows printer drivers and their installation and uninstallation, until the company’s embracing of the smartphone revolution in the late naughties, during which he was able to play a somewhat creative role in the development of MotoPrint and other similar device-bundled printer-independent apps.